 If you are traveling in Ecuador prior to your volunteer program, we can arrange for you to be picked up in Quito the day before your program orientation, or you can make your own way to the volunteer office.

 Orientation is hosted by our local team at their volunteer offices in Quito.
 Orientation covers everything you need to know for your volunteer program in Quito - an introduction to Ecuador, Ecuadorian customs, rules and expectations, safety, travel opportunities in Ecuador and an introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 Volunteer schedule example

-Volunteers on the Ecuador program can also join social clubs arranged by the local staff.
-The social activities usually take place 1 - 2 days per week and give volunteers the opportunity to meet volunteers from other projects and share in their experiences on the program.
-Club activities include free conversational Spanish groups, Ecuadorian movie nights, make your own pizza nights, salsa lessons and more!
-All of the club activities are held in the afternoon, after volunteers have finished at their placement, and range in cost from $3 to $10 per person.
+Volunteers on the Ecuador program can also join casual social activities arranged by the local staff.
+The social activities usually take place 1 - 2 days per week and give volunteers the opportunity to engage in fun events with the local team, as well as learn about the Ecuadorian customs.
+Club activities include Ecuadorian movie nights, make your own pizza nights, salsa lessons and more!
+All of the club activities are held in the afternoon or evening, after volunteers have finished at their placement, and range in cost from $3 to $10 per person.
 These activities are not mandatory, but are a great way to get involved and meet other volunteers.